Islami Andolan Bangladesh: Election results

 In the 2018 Bangladesh general elections, the Islami Andolan Bangladesh (IAB) achieved the third highest vote count, following the Awami League-led Grand Alliance and BNP-led Jatiya Oikya Front.

 Recent city corporation elections have demonstrated a significant increase in the votes received by IAB candidates.
-In the 2023 Khulna City Corporation election, the IAB candidate surpassed the Jatiya Party (Ershad), the current opposition in parliament, by securing 14,363 votes, while the JaPa candidate received only 1,500 votes.
+In the 2023 Khulna City Corporation election, the IAB candidate surpassed the Jatiya Party (Ershad), the opposition in parliament at that time, by securing 14,363 votes, while the JaPa candidate received only 1,500 votes.
 Additionally, IAB ranked third in the 2020 Dhaka South City Corporation election, the 2020 Dhaka North City Corporation election, the 2022 Narayanganj City Corporation election, and the 2022 Rangpur City Corporation election.